 Elizabeth Hendrickson, age 69 of Yorktown, VA passed away after a brief illness on Thursday, January 21, 2021, at her beautiful home surrounded by her three children and her most meaningful memories.

-Born Elizabeth Stringer in 1951 in Bayonne, NJ, she was a proud graduate of Bridgewater Raritan West High School in 1969, where she met her high school sweetheart and the love of her life, Scott Lars Hendrickson (Capt, USN (Ret.)).
+Born Elizabeth Stringer in 1951 in Bayonne, NJ, daughter of Eugene and Elizabeth Stringer, she was a proud graduate of Bridgewater Raritan West High School in 1969, where she met her high school sweetheart and love of her life, Scott Lars Hendrickson (Capt, USN (Ret.)).
 She went on to attend St. Peter’s School of Nursing in New Brunswick, NJ where she graduated in 1972.
 Elizabeth worked as a registered nurse at Hunterdon Medical Center in NJ, Sacred Heart Hospital in FL, and Bayside Hospital in VA Beach, VA.
 In 1983, with the arrival of her third child, she decided to switch careers to the greatest of her life, a full-time mother.
 Later in life, she pursued an education in Historic Preservation at Mary Washington College in Fredericksburg, VA.

 Passionate about her community, Elizabeth was an active volunteer throughout her life.
 Some of her most important contributions include many years with the Navy Wives Club (where she also served as President), the Catholic Family and Children’s Service Auxiliary, in the classroom and lunchroom at Star of the Sea School, the Brownie’s Organization, the Health Room, teaching children’s liturgy at All Saint’s Catholic Church and Star of the Sea, and in collections preservation at the James Monroe Museum.